tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/eager.md

 ## Setup and basic usage

-Install TensorFlow 1.7 to include the updates for eager execution:
+Upgrade to TensorFlow 1.7 to include updates for eager execution:

 ```
-$ pip install --pre --upgrade tensorflow
+$ pip install --upgrade tensorflow
 ```

 To start eager execution, add `tf.enable_eager_execution()` to the beginning of